 As mentioned above, we spent most of the time relaxing during our week at Gille Buidhe's Broch.

 However, we did explore our surroundings a little and we also went to Ullapool.

 Unfortunately, I had not planned enough time for a trip to Stornoway as we would have had to stay overnight :-( .

 Then again, another destination to look forward to in the future... ;-))

 Some impressions from our walks (click to enlarge):

-When leaving Achiltibuie on a spectacular scenic drive, we visited the lovely Inverewe Gardens.
+After leaving Achiltibuie on a spectacular scenic drive, we visited the lovely Inverewe Garden.

 The 50-acre garden (I would rather call it a park) was created by Osgood Mackenzie in the 1860s and displays plants from all over the world.